Paligo/xee/hacking.md

 `context` and `interpreter` as the first two arguments.
 In this case the system automatically injects these objects into your function.

-One you've created a function it needs to be registered at the bottom in `static_function_descriptions` using the `wrap_xpath_fn!` macro.
+Once you've created a function it needs to be registered at the bottom in `static_function_descriptions` using the `wrap_xpath_fn!` macro.

 In case you're creating a new library module, you need to hook up your new